Folkhälsan Swimrun 2019 September 21st

 What drinks and food are served on the aid stations?

 The food and drinks served at Folkhälsan Swimrun 2019 will be announced at the beginning of September 2019.
-You will find all the information on the Race Information for Teams page on our website.

 Can I bring my own food and drinks to the aid stations?